Aeonath4/mira-markdown/README.md

 ### Code Block Rendering

+- Code blocks in the preview are highlighted with Prism.js
-- Language fences are syntax highlighted when supported
+- Language fences are syntax highlighted for all bundled Prism.js languages
+- ` ```lyric ` fences are syntax highlighted
 - Plain fenced blocks (``` without a language) use the standard light code block style
 - ` ```output ` blocks use a dark terminal-style theme with an `Output` header bar